Welcome to SpitfireSpares.com airframe section

 Find this piece in the relics section link here

-BF110 wheel door (pg 1 Relics)
+BF110 Wheel Door (pg 1 Relics)

 Here we have a wheel door from a BF 110 it still has its ID plate attached see left, I stand to be corrected but I believe with German parts it is often possible to identify the specific aircraft from the plate please contact me if you have any further information on this.